Recommended by 69 users

-After your download is completed, run the .exe file in your system.
+After your download is complete, Run the .exe file in your system.

-This will take you to the next prompt window to make choices for adjusting your path environment.
+The next prompt window will let you choose the adjustment of your path environment.
 This is where you decide how do you want to use Git.

 The next step is to choose features for your Git.
 You get three options and you can choose any of them, all of them or none of them as per your needs.
 Let me tell you what these features are: